pkillian/BearClubs/DESIGN_PLANNING.md

 BearClubs
 Design and Planning Document
-*03/21/2014, version 2.0*
+*04/11/2014, version 3.0*

 # BearClubs

 A tool for connecting students and organizations at UC Berkeley.

-## Changelog *v2.0*
+## Changelog *v3.0*
 * Bump date and revision
+* Added Haystack/ElasticSearch to System Architecture
-* Removed iteration 1 user stories from implementation plan; left summary for browsing purposes
+* Removed iteration 2 user stories from implementation plan; left summary for browsing purposes
-* Add iteration 2 user stories and tasks to implementation plan
+* Add iteration 3 user stories and tasks to implementation plan
-* Assign new teams for iteration 2
+* Assign new teams for iteration 3
 * Fixed various typos

 ## System Architecture